 The Wisconsin Bridge and Iron Company of Milwaukee, Wisconsin was the superstructure contractor.
-The Missouri Valley Bridge and Iron Company was the substructure contractor.
+Greiling Brothers Construction Company of Green Bay, Wisconsin was the substructure contractor.
 Kuehne Electrical Company was the electrical contractor.
 George P. Cullen Incorporated was the contractor for the bridgetender buildings.
 Shop drawings for the bridge indicate that Wolverine Engineering and Construction Company of Detroit Michigan were also involved with the construction of the houses and enclosure walls.
 The Acme Cut Stone Company of Detroit, Michigan was a subcontractor for the stone work.
 The bridge was designed by the Chicago Bascule Bridge Company.
 This company was a business run by Hugh E. Young, an engineer who worked for the City of Chicago, who found Chicago's designs for the city so successful that Young ran a business on the side to design them for other cities.
 All three historic bascule highway bridges in Detroit were designed by City of Chicago engineers.
 Like the bascule bridges built in Chicago in the 1920s, the three bascule bridges designed by Chicago engineers in Detroit have the same unusually high level of attention given to aesthetics.
 From the structural details of an internally located operating rack to an under-deck counterweight to the elaborate stone architecture of the abutments and bridge tender houses, this bridge presents, along with the other two Chicago-designed bascule bridges on the Rouge River a beautiful appearance that defies its dreary, industrial surroundings.

 Beyond its technological significance, the bridge is also historically significant for association with a historic event, the 1932 Ford Hunger March.
 The marchers stood on this very bridge.
 Five people were killed during the event.